 (No overnight camping is available on the OARS property)

 This section of the Green River offers splashy Class II rapids, interspersed with calm sections that inspire swimming, watching for wildlife, and gazing at the canyon scenery.
 Despite these slower stretches, the whitewater is consistent on the Green.
 You’ll challenge minor rapids plus dozens of smaller waves and riffles.
-The Green river through Flaming Gorge is ideal for first-time rafters and children as young as four years, but it is not short on excitement for the whole family.
+The Green river through Flaming Gorge is ideal for first-time rafters and children as young as four years (7 years old in higher-water periods), but it is not short on excitement for the whole family.